 Yes--the Okanagan Indian tribe made lightweight birchbark canoes for fishing and traveling on the rivers.

-Here is a website with pictures of Indian birch bark canoes.
+Here is a website of Indian birch bark canoe pictures.

 Over land, Okanagan people usually just walked.
 (There were no horses in North America